guillaumefugere/sass-unit-graph/README.md

 ### Steps

-Creation of steps is possible by creating very sharp ascending line.
+Creation of steps is possible by creating sharp ascending line.

 ```scss
 unit.graph(